scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/guides/costs/pricing.rst

 .. raw:: html

     <p class="mark">What you need to know is that the On Demand pricing model is the most expensive option.
-You will be paying up to a +700% premium for the flexibility of not having to provision capacity.</p>
+You will be paying up to +1200% premium for the flexibility of not having to provision capacity.</p>

 Provisioned with Reserved Capacity pricing is the cheapest option, but it requires you to pay for the reserved capacity, even if you don't use it.